+Ices or misdelivery or damage of the Products shall be filed with Seller.
 6. CHANGES, CANCELLATION & RETURNS: Changes requested by Buyer following Seller's acceptance of order must be approved by Seller in writing and may result in an increase in price deemed appropriate by Seller to recover all associated labor and material costs, including normal overhead and profit.
 If any portion of a Seller accepted order is cancelled by Buyer without default on the part of Seller or without Seller's written consent, Buyer shall be liable to Seller for cancellation charges including, but not limited to, Seller's incurred costs and such profit as would have been realized by Seller from the transaction had the agreement not been breached by Buyer.
-Products shall not be returned except by written permission of Seller pursuant to Seller's return policy. - 7.
-AUTHORITY OF AGENTS: No agent, employee or representative of Seller has the authority to bind Seller to any affirmation, representation or warranty concerning the Product or labor sold, except for Seller's authorized agents, employees or representative. - 8.
-INDEMNITY: Seller shall protect and indemnify Buyer from and against all claims, damages, judgments and loss arising from infringement or alleged infringement of any United States patent by any of the articles or material delivered hereunder, provided that in the event of suit or threat of suit for patent infringement, Seller shall promptly be notified and given full opportunity to negotiate a settlement.
-Seller does not warrant against infringement by reason of Buyer's design of the articles or the use thereof in combination with other materials, or in the operation of any process.
+Products shall not be terturned except by written permission of Seller's or cancellar's on the order's incurred costs and such profit as would have been realized by Seller's returned profit.

+AUTHORITY OF AGENTS: No agent, employee or representative of Seller has the authority to bind Seller to any affirmation, representation or warranty concerning the Product or labor sold, except for Seller's authorized agents, employees or representatives.

+8. INDEXINITY: Seller shall protect and indemnify Buyer from and against all claims, damages, judgments and loss arising from infingement or alleged infingement of any United States patent by any of the articles or material delivered hereunder, provided that in the event of suit or threat of suit for patent infingement, Seller aball promptly be notified and given full opportunity to negotiate a settlement.
+Seller does not warrant against infingement by the articles or material delivered thereunder, in the overnot full opportunity to negotiate a settlement.
+Seller aball suit of the articles or the articles or the articles or the articles or the use thereof in combination with other materials, or in the operation of any process.
 In the event of litigation, Buyer agrees reasonably to cooperate with Seller.
-All parties concerned shall be entitled, in connection with any proceeding under the provisions of this Article, to be represented by coursel at their own expense.
-Seller shall also defend, indemnify and hold harmless Buyer from any third party personal injury, wrongful death or property damage caused solely by Seller's negligent act(s).
-Buyer shall defend, indemnify and hold Seller harmless from any personal injury, wrongful death or property damage caused by Buyer's negligent or intentional act(s).
+All parties concerned shall be netitled, in connection with any proceeding under the provisions of this Article, to be represented by counsel at their own expense.
+Seller shall also defend, indemnify and hold hamless Buyer from any third party personal injury, wrongful death or property damage caused solely by Seller's negligent act(s).
+Waresful death or property damage caused by Buyer's negligent or intentional act(s).